jara001/f1tenth-rules/rules_v3.md

 ### Practice variants

+_Note: I will do variants in this way.
+They might show differently based on your CSS, but they should be quite minimal; "list-like"._

 A list of possible practice variants follows.
 Competition rules specify which of them apply.

+_Note: Maybe add mapping practice as another variant; slightly different rules should apply there, e.g., speed limit._

 #### Shared Practice (Group)